iPsychonaut/EGAP/README.md

 ```

 ## Quality Control Output Review
-EGAP Will rate the final assembly based on QUAST & BUSCO statistics.
-The final assessment will be one of the following:
-- **AMAZING**
-- **GREAT**
-- **OK**
+EGAP generates final assemblies along with:
+- **QUAST** metrics (contig count, N50, L50, GC%, coverage)
+- **Compleasm (BUSCO)** plots showing Single, Duplicated, Fragmented & Missing scores.
-- **POOR**
+- Final assembly classification: **AMAZING, GREAT, OK,** or **POOR**

-### QUAST Statistics
+### Statistics Thresholds
-(TBD)
+The following are the current thresholds for each metric classification (subject to change:
+- **first_compleasm_c** = {"AMAZING": >98.5, "GREAT": >95.0, "OK": >80.0, "POOR": <80.0}
+- **second_compleasm_c** = {"AMAZING": >98.5, "GREAT": >95.0, "OK": >80.0, "POOR": <80.0}
 - **contigs_thresholds** = {"AMAZING": 100, "GREAT": 1000, "OK": 10000, "POOR": 100000}
 - **n50_thresholds** = {"AMAZING": 1000000, "GREAT": 100000, "OK": 1000, "POOR": 100}
 - **l50_thresholds** = {"AMAZING": #, "GREAT": #, "OK": #, "POOR": #}

 ### Compleasm BUSCO Plots
-When assessing BUSCO outputs we desire to see >98.5% Completion (Sum of Single and Duplicated genes) in an AMAZING GREAT Assembly; >95% Completion in a Good Assembly; >90% Completion in an OK Assembly; and <90% Completion in a POOR Assembly.
+When assessing BUSCO outputs we desire to see >98.5% Completion (Sum of Single and Duplicated genes) in an AMAZING GREAT Assembly; >95.0% Completion in a Good Assembly; >80% Completion in an OK Assembly; and <80% Completion in a POOR Assembly.
 Along with High Completion, it is desired to see very few contigs that the genes align to; these sequences can be indiciative of chromsome-candidates.
 Any sequences that only matched Duplicated genes were excluded from the plot (but noted in the x-axis label).

 #### Illumina-Only (with Reference Sequence) Assembly BUSCO Plots:
 <table align="center">